AnalogJ/scrutiny/README.md

 Once scrutiny is running, you can open your browser to `http://localhost:8080` and take a look at the dashboard.

+If you're using the omnibus image, the collector should already have run, and your dashboard should be populate with every drive that Scrutiny detected.
+The collector is configured to run once a day, but you can trigger it manually by running the command below.

+For users of the docker Hub/Spoke deployment or manual install: initially the dashboard will be empty.
-Initially it will be empty, however after the first collector run, you'll be greeted with a list of all your hard drives and their current smart status.
+After the first collector run, you'll be greeted with a list of all your hard drives and their current smart status.

-The collector is configured to run once a day, but you can trigger it manually by running the following command

 ```
 docker exec scrutiny /scrutiny/bin/scrutiny-collector-metrics run
 ```

 # Configuration
-We support a global YAML configuration file that must be located at `/scrutiny/config/scrutiny.yaml`

-Check the [example.scrutiny.yml](example.scrutiny.yaml) file for a fully commented version.
+By default Scrutiny looks for its YAML configuration files in `/scrutiny/config`

+There are two configuration files available:

+- Webapp/API config via `scrutiny.yaml` - [example.scrutiny.yml](example.scrutiny.yaml).
+- Collector config via `collector.yaml` - [example.collector.yml](example.collector.yaml).

+Neither file is required, however if provided, it allows you to configure how Scrutiny functions.

 ## Notifications